 Check with your carrier and be careful about data limits that could really raise the cost.

 6. Use Old-School Dialup Internet for Free

 There are some Internet providers like Net Zero and Juno that give ten free hours of dialup access (remember that screeching noise when connecting?) per month.
 Obviously, these services are going to be slow because they are dialup, and they have big ads which make them even slower.
 They can be hard to connect to during peak times.
 Cancelling can be a bit of a pain, sometimes requiring a phone call.
 But, if you really can’t afford anything else, these services can be a last resort if you just want to hop on the Internet to grab your email and things like that.
 It won’t be very fun though.

 Net Zero and Juno also have low-cost paid dial up services start for around $10 per month.

-Your Public Library
+7. Go To Your Public Library

 You could go to Starbuck’s for free Internet, but if you have to buy a coffee every time, that can be more expensive than just getting home Internet.
 Most public libraries (remember those?) offer free Internet access if you get a library card.
 Yes, it’s not home Internet, but it might work if you only need it occasionally and get Internet on your phone the rest of the time.

 Of course, you can also get Internet at Starbuck’s, but you have to buy something so that cancels out the savings.